 This web page will feature the most frequently asked questions about the new working hours and patterns outlined in the 2016 contract and will be updated regularly.

 Q1.
-How will the 2016 contract change the hours a doctor can work?
+What are the working hours and patterns a doctor can work?

 The 2016 contract is safer and fairer for doctors and dentists in training and for patients.
 In addition to the protections offered by the working time regulations (WTR), the proposals provide the following safeguards on working hours and patterns which will be reflected in work schedules:

-- Maximum average 48 hour working week (reduced from 56) with doctors who opt out of the WTR capped at maximum average of 56 working hours per week.
+- Maximum average 48 hour working week with doctors who opt out of the WTR capped at maximum average of 56 working hours per week.

-- Maximum 72 hours’ work in any seven day period (reduced from 91).
+- Maximum 72 hours’ work in any consecutive 168 hour period.

-- Maximum of five consecutive long (>10 hours) shifts (reduced from seven) with minimum 48 hours rest after a run of five consecutive long shifts (up from 11 hours rest).
+- Maximum of four consecutive long (>10 hours) shifts* with a minimum of 48 hours rest rostered immediately following the conclusion of the fourth such shift.

-- Maximum of four consecutive night shifts (reduced from seven) with minimum 46 hours rest after a run of either three or four consecutive night shifts (up from 11 hours rest).
+- Maximum of four consecutive night shifts with minimum 46 hours rest after a run of either three or four consecutive night shifts.

 - No more than three rostered on-calls in seven days except by agreement, with guaranteed rest arrangements where overnight rest is disturbed.